 The ocean is different everyday.
 Current changes every hour.
 Current is different in places too.
 Different fish.
 Different depth.
 Fish changes preferences by the tide, by the season, by the location.

 You would want to change something when you are not catching.
 You want different tactics.
 You want to adapt to different conditions.
 And only you can do is to keep changing until you hit it.

 Now with the slow pitch principles, you can make a difference by choosing from the unlimited combinations of the rod, line, leader, hook setting, action tones, and the jigs with different weights, types and colors.

 You would learn more about these things with slow pitch rod.

-And I strongly encourage to get 2 different models of slow pitch rods first.
+And I strongly encourage to get 2 different models of slow pitch rods.
 Then the third rod can be a high pitch rod or a long fall rod.
-By then, you will know what kind of tactics you would like to play or you would find effective.
+By then, you will know enough to choose what kind of tactics you would like to play and with what rod.

 - Fish (12)